squint-cljs/squint/README.md

 ## Cherry :cherries:

-Experimental CLJS compiler: lowering the barrier to ClojureScript entry for JS developers.
+Experimental CLJS compiler: reducing friction between ClojureScript and JS tooling

 > :warning: This project is an experiment and not recommended to be used in
 > production.
 It currently has many bugs and will undergo many breaking changes.